What is a dovetail in a drawer?

 A dovetail is a very strong joint used on the edge of each side of a drawer.
 Dovetail joints are noted for their tensile strength (resistance to being pulled apart) and their attractive appearance.
 Dovetails can be cut to a number of different styles, but the most popular is the half blind traditional.

-Quality dovetails are a key feature of Probox drawer boxes.
+Quality dovetails are a key feature of Probox making plywood drawer boxes in UK.

 How to make dovetail drawers?